Deliverability

 Transactional email: sender-driven

-Transactional messages sent with POST /emails (password resets, receipts, order confirmations) are not automatically given an unsubscribe footer — these are one-to-one operational mails the recipient expects, and a marketing-style unsubscribe is often inappropriate (you can't opt out of your own receipt).
+Transactional messages sent with POST /emails and no topic_id (password resets, receipts, order confirmations) are not automatically given an unsubscribe footer — these are one-to-one operational mails the recipient expects, and a marketing-style unsubscribe is often inappropriate (you can't opt out of your own receipt).
+It would also be dangerous: an unsubscribe writes a suppression that blocks every later send to that address, so one stray click on a password-reset footer would cut off the recipient's own account recovery.

 That means opt-out for transactional mail is sender-driven: it's up to you to decide when an opt-out makes sense and to add your own link.
 If a recipient should be able to stop a given transactional stream, include your own unsubscribe link in the html body and record the resulting opt-out as a suppression so future sends to that address are skipped.